 Avoid injury or death.
 The steering system is the most important system in the entire boat from a safety standpoint.
 The boat's steering system is not self-centering.
 Propeller torque, trim setting, water condition and boat speed affect the steering.
 Constant attention to the steering system is required for safe operation.
 Have the system inspected and maintained on a quarterly basis by a qualified service technician.

 Your Cobalt boat is equipped with a tilt steering wheel.
-Adjust the tilt position with the release lever.
+Adjust the tilt position by grasping the levers on both sides of the wheel.